wp-plugins/hs-simple-faq/readme.txt

 HS Responsive Category FAQ Plugin lets you to reduce the user queries by its elegant-design.
 We are the dedicated group of WordPress authors focused on developing finest WordPress themes and plugins.

-To know more about our work and projects, visit: [Our site](http://heliossolutions.in/ “heliossolutions”)
+To know more about our work and projects, visit: <http://www.heliossolutions.in>

 = Features =